Skip to main content

 Customer places an order

-│ (custom SMTP host/port/user/pass, or null)
+│ (custom SMTP host/port/user/pass, or none)

 │ 2.
 Check reputation gate (see below):

 │ 3.
-Query the active template:
+Select the active template for

 Customer's inbox